jserot/O2B/README.md

 A _platform_ is a combination of
 - a board (device type + peripherals)
-- a system configuration (Nios CPU type and configuration, memory, interfaces, custom components/instructions, ...)
+- a system configuration (Softcore CPU type and configuration, memory, interfaces, custom components/instructions, ...)
 - a _board support package_ (BSP)

-Instructions to design and implement new platforms are given in the directory `targets/nios/platforms`.
+Instructions to design and implement new platforms for Altera/Intel boards are given in the directory `./platforms/quartus/Reeadme.md`.

 When targeting a FPGA, the OMicroB compiler is only used to generate the main C file from the bytecode representation of the program.
-This C file is then compiled using the Nios-specific C compiler to generate an `.elf` file which is then uploaded to the Nios processor which has been instanciated on the FPGA.
+This C file is then compiled using the Nios-specific C compiler to generate an `.elf` file which is then uploaded to the softcore processor which has been instanciated on the FPGA.
 The latter steps are carried out using the vendor-specific suite of tools (Quartus2 for Nios processors running on Intel FPGAs).

 ### To build / run an application

-1. Choose or write a specific platform (see `targets/nios/platforms/Readme.md`)
+1. Configure

+   - `./configure`

+   This will write in `./etc/Makefile.conf` and `./etc/config.ml` several definitions related to your local `ocaml` installation and paths.

-2. Build the `OMicroB` support for this platform.
+2. Build the `OMicroB` tools.
 From the top directory run

-   - `./configure -target nios-<platform>`

-   where `<platform>` is the name of the selected platform (currently, either `basic` or `extended`)

-   - `make clean`
+   - `make omicrob`

-   - `make`
+   This will build `./omicrob/bin/{bc2c,omicrob}`  and `./omicrob/lib`.

 3. Go to the selected platform directory and upload the hardware configuration :

-   - `cd targets/nios/platforms/<platform>`
+   - `cd platforms/quartus/<platform>`
-   - `make bsp`
    - `make hw`

-4. Go to the application directory, build and upload the software
+4. Go to the application directory and first generate the C code

-   - `cd targets/nios/tests/<app>`
+   - `cd apps/<app>`
+   - `make code`

+   This will generate the file `main.c` from the source in `main.ml`.
+   This file can be executed on the host machine (without using the target platform physical IOs of course !) by running

+   - `make sim`

+5. Build, compile and upload the softcore code on the target board

-   - `make nios-makefile`
+   - `make platform-makefile`
-   - `make`
+   - `make build`
    - `make run`

-When changing the application but not the platform, only step 4 needs to be re-taken.

-When changing the platform, steps 2-3 have to be retaken.

-The name of the required platform for a given application is given at the top of `<app>/Makefile`.